 - Plant trees.
 Trees are tremendously important for keeping the planet clean.
 They clean the air.
 Their roots prevent erosion.
 They help to filter polluted water.

 Making Our Lifestyle Respectful

 - Grow a Garden.
 Producing food at home is healthier for us and the planet.
-It’s good for the birds, bees, air, and soil.
+It’s good for birds, bees, air, and soil.
 Grow organically.
 Grow with diversity.
 Grow for fun.

 - Hang out laundry.
 Whether it’s a clothesline or a drying rack, hanging out the laundry rather than tumble drying will significantly reduce the energy used and pollution created.

 - Eat eco.
 For meat-eaters, this means eating less meat.
 For plant-based eaters, this means looking for sustainable and organic sources for our food.
-And, cooking at home is part of it, too.
+And cooking at home is part of it, too.

 - Use less energy.
-While buying efficient light bulbs and that whole lot is great, we can also simply elect to use the air conditioning less, the heating less.
+While buying efficient light bulbs and that whole lot is great, we can also simply elect to use the air conditioning less, and the heating less.
 We can watch less TV, stay off the computer, and take shorter showers.

 Undoubtedly, some of these topics are broad.
 Maybe “eat eco” translates to buying organic, fair trade products, or “use less energy” means reading a book a month when the TV would normally be on.
-However these resolutions translate, we can have them or similar ideas in mind this New Year’s Day, when it comes time to commit to something.
+However these resolutions translate, we can have them or similar ideas in mind this New Year’s Day when it comes time to commit to something.
 And, perhaps knowing that our resolution is a little more altruistic will inspire us to stick to it.
-Good luck and happy new year.
+Good luck and a happy new year.

 - Start the New Year Right: 5 Unexpected Benefits of Health-Based Resolutions